stelzinga/MF/Management_Framework.md

 - Analytical: ability to collect, process and transform Data (records of fact) into Information (interpretation of facts) relevant to a topic
 - Strategical: ability to identify potential and actual Opportunities that grow Revenue and/or reduce Cost and/or reduce Risk under the constraints of potential and actual Threats given actual or perceived Strengths and Weaknesses of the Venture.

-Hard Skills are teachable abilities that are relatively easy to quantify.
+Hard Skills are abilities that are relatively easy to quantify.
 They are taught and acquired through books, classroom sessions, internet, but also on the job.
 Hard Skills are often but not always knowledge based.
-Hard skills can be recognised through diplomas and certificates.
-They include the following:
+Hard skills can also be recognised through diplomas and certificates.
+They include:
 - Languages
 - Mathematics
 - Natural Sciences (physics, chemistry, biology, geology, meteorology, ...)
 - Social Sciences (economics, sociology, psychology, ...)
 - Information Technology (programming, system design, ...)
-- Applied Sciences (engineering, medicine, ...)
+- Applied Sciences (all forms of engineering, medicine, ...)
 - Accounting
 - Data Science
 - Project Management